 From the installation of a HVAC system to the build of the mobile home itself some things defer from conventional home.

-Installation of a air conditioning system into a mobile can often be easier since they are often not set on a slab of concrete and can be accessed form below.
+Installation of an air conditioning system into a mobile can often be easier since they are often not set on a slab of concrete and can be accessed from below.

 This ability to crawl underneath a mobile and run refrigeration lines or duct work make them easy for installs.

 Build quality also must be taken into account.
 An older mobile will not contain air as well as a newer model.
 The same with size as a double wide needs more capacity than a single wide.

 The climate the mobile is located in is important as well since someone who lives in a humid environment will have a different need than someone in a dry hot environment.

 So lets look at some popular options for heating and cooling a mobile home.

 Types of Heating and Cooling Units for Mobile Homes

 Split systems are A/C units that separate the evaporator inside coil and the compressor/condenser outside.

 Refrigerant is transferred between the components from inside a home to the outside transferring hot and cold as necessary.